Hackney House

 Hackney House, also known as Hackney Place, is a historic home located at Morgantown, Monongalia County, West Virginia.
 The original section was built in 1892, and is a square, 2 1/2-story balloon frame structure with a Queen Anne style entrance porch.
 A two-story, square addition was added shortly after the original construction.
 It sits on a cut sandstone foundation.

 It was listed on the National Register of Historic Places in 1999.
 It is located in the Greenmont Historic District, listed in 2005.

+The historic house is currently a local bakery.